-Gaussian distribution of surface slopes, completely determined by the mss.
-In general, the mss is largely determined by the wind speed, but it is also modified by the stage of development of the wave field, increasing for more mature waves that generally correspond to higher wave heights, as shown in figure 11.1.b.
+For near-vertical angles the power recorded on a radar is well described by the theory for a nearly Gaussian distribution of surface slopes, completely determined by the mss.
+In general, the mss is largely determined by the wind speed, but it is also modified by the stage of development of the wave field, increasing for more mature waves that generally correspond to higher wave heights, as shown in figure 11.4.b.

 A flat surface gives a strong return near zero incidence (vertical sounding) and the return power decreases as 1/mss.
 For incience angles larger than about 10° in Ku-band, the return increases with the roughness.
-Hence the contrast in the sun reflection in an optical or radar image depends on the incidence: near the vertical a slick flat surface will appear bright, but it will be dark at higher incidences.